Hello World

 }

-Here is the code for the function Hello.
-This code is written above the main function because we call it from main and the ManiaScript compiler reads a file from the top to the bottom.
-A function declaration begins with a type that indicates what kind of value it returns.
+Here is the code for the function `Hello`.
+This code is written above the `main` function because we call it from main and the ManiaScript compiler reads a file from the top to the bottom.
+A **function declaration** begins with a type that indicates what kind of value it returns.
 It is followed by the name of the function.
-You can declare variables and call functions in the body of the function declaration, but you have to return a value with the return keyword.
-This function is named Hello, returns a value of type Text which is "Hello World!".
+You can declare variables and call functions in the body of the function declaration, but you have to return a value with the `return` keyword.\

-In the declaration of the variable Sentence, no type was specified.
+In the declaration of the variable `Sentence`, no type was specified.
 That's because when you assign a value to a variable in the same line as the declaration, the compiler can guess the type of that value.

 log(Sentence);

-And finally the last line of the script!
-Did you notice the two parenthesis again?
-This line is also a function call. log is a function that takes one argument and print it to the output console.
-Here it prints the value of Sentence, so "Hello World!" is printed.
+`log` is a function that takes one argument and print it to the output console.
+Here it prints the value of `Sentence`, so "Hello World!" is printed.

-In this example our function named Hello did not take any arguments, but it is possible to do so.
-Here is an example of another function named Hello that takes a name as argument:
+In this example our function named `Hello` did not take any arguments, but it is possible to do so.
+Here is an example of another function named `Hello` that takes a name as argument:

 Text Hello(Text _Name) {